prince1837/CODES/About_githhub.md

 #### [link1](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)
 #### [link2](https://zzpanqing.github.io/2017/02/28/github-push-without-username-and-password.html)

-for Github SSH key first you have to open your setting then there you will get "SSH and GPF keys" which you have to click then you will get option add for "New SSH key" youhave to click it. after that you will get
+for Github SSH key first you have to open your setting then there you will get `SSH and GPG keys` which you have to click then you will get option add for "New SSH key" youhave to click it. after that you will get
 Tittle